RossKnight/remarkable-dolphin-2a75b/src/pages/posts/european-triathlon-union-targu-mures-aquathlon_copy.md

 thumb_img_path: images/HongKongv1.jpeg
 content_img_path: images/adorable-panda.jpg
 template: post
-thumb_img_alt: Hong Kong Cod water Pl
+thumb_img_alt: Hong Kong Cod Water Pl
 ---

 **The City of New York**, usually called either New York City (NYC) or simply New York (NY), is the most populous city in the United States.
 With an estimated 2017 population of 8,622,698 distributed over a land area of about 302.6 square miles (784 km2), New York is also the most densely populated major city in the United States.